jonli123/cs244-jellyfish-reproduction/README.md

 ### Generating figures

 There are placeholder methods in `jellyfish/figures.py` for each figure you'll need to implement.
-You can generate a particular figure by runnning (for example):
+Once implemented, you can generate a particular figure by runnning (e.g.):
 ```
 vagrant@ubuntu-bionic:/vagrant$ jellyfish figure_1c figures/figure_1c.png
 ```